 A19.
 Depending on the applicable financial reporting framework used in the preparation of the single financial statement or the specific element of a financial statement, the description in the auditor's report of management's responsibilities28 relating to going concern may need to be adapted as necessary.
-The description in the auditor's responsibilities29 may also need to be adapted as necessary depending on how SSA 570 (Revised) applies in the circumstances of the engagement.
+The description in the auditor's report of the auditor's responsibilities29 may also need to be adapted as necessary depending on how SSA 570 (Revised) applies in the circumstances of the engagement.